dhatGuy/dhatguy/README.md

 ---
 ### 👋 Hey, I'm Joseph!

-I'm a computer science graduate and a self taught full-stack developer with a passion for building scalable web applications and working across the entire stack.
+I'm a computer science graduate and a self-taught full-stack developer passionate about building scalable web applications and working across the entire stack.
 I've worked on several web applications that use React.js, React Native, Node.js, Typescript, PostgreSQL, and GraphQL.

 👯 I'm looking forward to working with a team, improving my talents, and experimenting with new technologies.